ydmandyliu/Block-Explorer/README.md

 geth --rpc --rpcaddr localhost --rpcport 8545 --rpcapi "web3,eth" --rpccorsdomain "http://localhost:3000"
 ```
 Then open the browser and visit `localhost:3000` to see the webpage.
 Note that it might take hours to sync the blockchain if it is your first time syncing.

-## Overview